CDHDL959/Statute_Finder.py/README.md

 ## What it Does

 A message will appear in terminal telling you what it does and perform a system check to see if PDF, DOCX, and TXT Python support are enabled on your system.

-It will then prompt the user to for a path to their document.
+It will then prompt the user for a path to their document.
 You can simply enter the tite of the document if you are running this script in the same directory (i.e. Folder).

 The script will then gather the following information:

-**Catalog all statute refrences:**
+### Catalog all statute refrences:
 * U.S. Code (USC) citations
 * Code of Federal Regulations (CFR)
 * State code references
 * Public law references
 * Section references

-**The program will generate a comprehensve report showing:**
+### The program will generate a comprehensve report showing:
 * Total number of references found
 * Unique citations by type
 * Cross-reference map with context
 * Detailed location information

-After the anaylsis is complete, you will get:
+### After the anaylsis is complete, you will get:
 1. Statute Cross-Reference Analysis
 2. Unique Citations
 3. Cross-Reference Map